Annan Bryce

-John Annan Bryce (1841 – 25 June 1923) was a British businessman and Liberal politician.
+John Annan Bryce (1841 – 25 June 1923) was a British businessman and Liberal Party politician.

 Background and family

-He was the son of the politician and geologist James Bryce and his wife Margaret Young, daughter of James Young.
+He was the son of the schoolmaster and geologist James Bryce and his wife Margaret Young, daughter of James Young.
 His elder brother was the 1st Viscount Bryce.
 Bryce was educated at Balliol College, Oxford and graduated with a Bachelor of Arts, winning the Brackenbury Scholarship.
 He studied first at the University of Edinburgh, then made his Master of Arts at the University of Glasgow.
 On 2 August 1888, he married Violet L'Estrange, daughter of Captain Champagne L'Estrange.
 They had two sons and two daughters.
 His two daughters Marjery (Marjorie/Margaret) and Rosalind (Tiny) were leading the Women's Coronation Procession of suffragettes and suffragists on 17 June 1911.
 Annan Bryce did not support women's suffrage, wrote to the press and voted against law changes.